Wedding Receptions (click on highlighted links for song ideas)

 If you decide to do a money dance, your MC will announce it as an opportunity for your

-ask the best man and maid of honor to assist him.
-They will help ensure the timely
+the best man and maid of honor to assist him.
+They will help ensure the timely flow of the

 Types Of Dance Music Preferred